 On September 25, 1997, the Company's Board of Directors approved a proposal to seek qualification as a RIC under Sub-Chapter M of the Code.
 As a RIC, the Company annually must distribute at least 90 percent of its investment company taxable income as a dividend and may either distribute or retain its realized net capital gains from investments.
-To initially qualify as a RIC, among other requirements, the Company had to pay a dividend to shareholders equal to the Company's cumulative realized earnings and profits ("E&P").
+To qualify initially as a RIC, among other requirements, the Company had to pay a dividend to shareholders equal to the Company's cumulative realized earnings and profits ("E&P").
 On April 9, 1998, the Company declared a one-time cash dividend of \$0.75 per share to meet this requirement (for a total of \$8,019,728).
 The cash dividend was paid on May 12, 1998.

 The Company elected Sub-Chapter M status for the year ended December 31, 1999.
 A corporation that elects to qualify as a RIC continues to be taxable as a C Corporation on any gains realized within 10 years of its qualification as a RIC from sales of assets that were held by the corporation on the effective date of the election ("C Corporation Assets") to the extent of any gain built into the assets on such date ("Built-In Gain").
 The Company had Built-In Gains at the time of its qualification as a RIC.
 Prior to 1999, the Company incurred ordinary and capital losses from its operations.
 After the Company's election of RIC status, those losses remained available to be carried forward to subsequent taxable years.
 Recently issued Internal Revenue Service regulations (issued in temporary and proposed form) confirm that such losses may be used to offset realized Built-In Gains and, to the extent so used, to eliminate C Corporation taxation of such gains.
 Notwithstanding any such offset, however, the new regulations also provide that all realized Built-In Gains (calculated without regard to the offset, but net of any C Corporation tax imposed on the Built-In Gains after application of the offset) must be included in calculating a RIC's investment company taxable income or net capital gains, as the case may be, and therefore appear to require that such Built-In Gains must be distributed to avoid Sub-Chapter M taxation of such investment company taxable income or net capital gains (and, in the case of any Built-In Gains that are includible in investment company taxable income, possible loss of RIC status).
 The Company has previously used loss carryforwards to offset Built-In Gains.
-As of January 1, 2002, the Company had \$501,640 of loss carryforwards remaining and \$4,663,457 of unrealized Built-In Gains.
+As of September 30, 2002, the Company had \$501,640 of loss carryforwards remaining and \$2,064,048 of unrealized Built-In Gains.
 During the current period, the Company did not realize any Built-In Gains.

-Continued qualification as a RIC requires the Company to satisfy certain portfolio diversification requirements in future years.
-The Company's ability to satisfy those requirements may not be controllable by the Company.
+Continued qualification as a RIC requires the Company to satisfy certain portfolio diversification requirements in 2002 and future years.
+The Company may elect to make investments that would disqualify it as a RIC, and the Company's ability to satisfy those diversification requirements may not be controllable by the Company.
 (See Item 2.
 "Management's Discussion and Analysis of Financial Condition and Results of Operation -- Sub-Chapter M Status.")
-There can be no assurance that the Company will qualify as a RIC in subsequent years.
+There can be no assurance that the Company will qualify as a RIC for 2002 and subsequent years.

-benefit of \$12,864.
+During the nine months ended September 30, 2002, the Company accrued a net tax benefit of \$528,360.
 The Company pays federal, state and local taxes on behalf of its wholly owned subsidiary, Harris & Harris Enterprises, Inc., which is taxed as a C Corporation.